Tag Archives: greenhouse effect

 1983 Natuna Gas Project Environmental Background Paper

-This October 31, 1983 letter and attached report is from Esso Eastern’s Natuna Gas Project Division’s Manager G. R. Gervasi circulated to a number of executives, engineers, and scientists in Exxon Corporation about the development of the East Natuna gas field.
-The letter discussed a number of concerns with the project, with a focus on […]
+Summary This October 31, 1983 letter and attached report is from Esso Eastern’s Natuna Gas Project Division’s Manager G. R. Gervasi circulated to a number of executives, engineers, and scientists in Exxon Corporation about the development of the East Natuna gas field.
+The letter discussed a number of concerns with the project, with a focus […]

 1983 Letter from Exxon to Esso Regarding Natuna Environmental Concerns

-October 17, 1983 letter from Alvin M. Natkin, Exxon’s manager of environmental affairs at Exxon’s Science and Technology Department to R.L.
+Summary October 17, 1983 letter from Alvin M. Natkin, Exxon’s manager of environmental affairs at Exxon’s Science and Technology Department to R.L.
 Preston of Esso Eastern regarding environmental concerns stemming from the Natuna gas project including harm sulfur and carbon dioxide emissions.
-Share this post on your feed Twitter Facebook Google+
+Source Document Share this post on your feed Twitter Facebook Google+

 1982 Memo to Exxon Management about CO2 Greenhouse Effect

-November 12, 1982 Exxon’s M.B.
+Summary November 12, 1982 Exxon’s M.B.
 Glaser, manager of the Environmental Affairs Program, sends a memo to Exxon management on the CO2 greenhouse effect intended for the management staff to familiarize themselves with the subject.
 Glaser includes the April 1, 1982 “CO2 Greenhouse Effect: Technical Review” report.
-In Glaser’s summary to management, he writes that the […]
+In Glaser’s summary to management, he writes that […]